 Here’s a guide for measuring your feet + understanding a size chart!

 Width: Samantha and I both have wide feet, and are very comfortable in our Angles shoes.
 The toe box has a straight line at the big toe with a gradual slope down to the pinky so they should accommodate most foot shapes except very square.

 The unlined shoes have an average heel width, so if you have narrow heels you might need to use some fit hacks to prevent heel slippage.
 I found the thermal-lined Winter boots to fit pretty close around narrow heels and I didn’t need to make any accommodations.

 Volume: Samantha and I have very different foot volumes – she has high arches and I have low volume feet.
 The unlined boots fit her high volume like a glove, whereas I need to make use of the low volume fit hacks to make them fit well.
 However, the lined boots fit very snug around my shallow feet and skinny heels.

 If you need help determining your foot type, check out this post!

 All Angles Fashion shoes are made and shipped from the Czech Republic.
 In stock items ship right away, otherwise your boots will take about 5 weeks to be produced (Angles does small batch production).
 It is clearly labeled on every product whether or not it is in stock, so there shouldn’t be any surprises there.

 They recently launched an English website with prices in USD to make shopping easier for those outside the EU.
 They ship worldwide, and the cost depends on location.
-I paid $38 for shipping a single pair of boots to the US via FedEx and received my order in about 2 weeks after they shipped.
+Shipping to the US via FedEx is around $50 and takes about 2 weeks.
 Don’t forget you can use code ANYA for a 5% discount!